aajadh01/CampusConnect/README.md

-# CampusConnect
+# CampusConnect – VIIT

-CampusConnect – VIIT is a full-stack platform connecting students, teachers, and organizers at VIIT.
-It combines study resource sharing, marketplace, events, lost &amp; found, and community discussions in one interactive system.
-With role-based dashboards, real-time notifications, and gamification, CampusConnect makes campus life smarter and engaging
+**What is this project about?**

+CampusConnect is a **full-stack college engagement platform** for students, teachers, and organizers at **VIIT**.
+It aims to **enhance campus life and collaboration** by integrating features like:
+- Study resource sharing
+- Marketplace for buying/selling items
+- Event management with QR check-ins
+- Lost & Found system with notifications
+- Community discussion board

+This is a **work-in-progress project**.
+The full README and detailed documentation will be updated upon completion.